-DOT NEWS RELEASE: National child passenger safety week begins free statewide child safety seat checksPosted on Sep 17, 2015 in Latest News, Newsroom, Press Releases
+DOT NEWS RELEASE: National child passenger safety week begins free statewide child safety seat checksPosted on Sep 17, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Committed to keeping Hawaii’s keiki safe when on our roadways, the Hawaii Department of Transportation (HDOT), four county police departments, and child passenger safety advocates will participate in National Child Passenger Safety Week.

 During Child Passenger Safety Week (Sept.
 13-19) and throughout the year, Hawaii’s child passenger safety technicians are dedicated to helping parents and caregivers learn how to correctly install child safety seats and properly buckle up their keiki, whether it’s in car seats, booster seats or when using the vehicle’s seat belts.